nbremer/d3-loom/README.md

 [![The words spoken by the Fellowship member during all 3 movies](lotr.png "The words spoken by the Fellowship member during all 3 movies")](https://bl.ocks.org/nbremer/4530f11952a3ef7e007ad6ef93d5adb3)

 The loom layout is meant to create a chart with a group of entities in the center and different group of entities on the outside.
-They are connected by strings where the thickness of the string on the outside represents the connection (i.e. value) of the inner and outer entity.
+They are connected by *strings* where the thickness of the string on the outside represents the connection (i.e. value) of the inner and outer entity.

 For example, in the above image, the inner entities are the characters of the Fellowship in the Lord of the Rings movies.
 The outer entities are the locations in Middle Earth where the movie takes place.
 The connection/value is the number of words spoken by each character at each location.

-Since this layout was transformed from d3's [chord diagram](https://github.com/d3/d3-chord/blob/master/README.md) many of the below API references will be similar to those from the chord diagram for the *loom* and similar to the ribbon functions for the *string*.
+Since this layout was transformed from d3's [chord diagram](https://github.com/d3/d3-chord/blob/master/README.md) many of the below API references will be similar to those from the chord diagram for the *loom* and similar to the ribbon functions for the *strings*.

-## Note

-One thing that I have not (yet) figured out is how to sort the outer groups/entities in such a way to automatically make a visually appealing split in 2 separate halves.
-This is only relevant when you specify an [empty percentage](#loom_emptyPerc), thus create a gap in the top and bottom.
-For now you will have to manually order the outer entities in such a way that when split into two groups, the total value of those two groups separately lies close to 50%.
-However, you don't need to have the exact number of entities on the left half as on the right.
-The program will try and find a split that separates all the entities in two groups to make them both as close to 50% as possible, but it will not reorder the groups to do so.

 ## Installing